DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Cemiplimab is a monoclonal antibody used for patients with advanced cutaneous squamous cell carcinoma (SCC).
+Cemiplimab (also called cemiplimab-rwlc; trade name Libtayo®; Regeneron Pharmaceuticals Inc., New York, USA) is a monoclonal antibody used for patients with advanced cutaneous squamous cell carcinoma (SCC).

-Cemiplimab is the first and only treatment specifically approved and available for advanced cutaneous SCC in the United States.
-Regeneron and Sanofi-Aventis (New Jersey, USA) will market Libtayo® jointly in the USA.
-Cemiplimab belongs to a class of agents known as immune checkpoint inhibitors, which work by strengthening the body’s immune response to tumours.
+Cemiplimab is the first and only treatment specifically approved and available for advanced cutaneous SCC in the US.
+Regeneron and Sanofi-Aventis (New Jersey, USA) will market cemiplimab jointly in the US.
+Cemiplimab belongs to a class of agents known as immune checkpoint inhibitors, that work by strengthening the body’s immune response to tumours.

 The EMA review process is anticipated to be complete by the first half of 2019.
 There are currently no EMA-approved treatments for advanced cutaneous SCC.
-Regulatory applications in additional countries are also being considered for submission later in 2018.
+Regulatory applications in additional countries are also currently being considered for submission.

 Cemiplimab is currently unavailable in New Zealand.

-The FDA approval of cemiplimab was based on a combined analysis of data from an open-label, multicentre, non-randomised Phase 2 trial known as EMPOWER-CSCC-1 (Study 1540) and two advanced cutaneous SCC expansion cohorts from a multicentre, open-label, non-randomised Phase 1 trial (Study 1423).
-Together, the trials represented the largest prospective data set in advanced cutaneous SCC.
+The FDA approval of cemiplimab was based on a combined analysis of data from an open-label, multicentre, non-randomised Phase II trial known as EMPOWER-CSCC-1 (Study 1540) and two advanced cutaneous SCC expansion cohorts from a multicentre, open-label, non-randomised Phase I trial (Study 1423).
+Together, these trials represented the largest prospective data set in advanced cutaneous SCC.

-The major efficacy outcome measures for EMPOWER-CSCC-1 and the two cutaneous SCC expansion cohorts were confirmed objective response rate (ORR), as assessed by an independent central review (ICR), and ICR-assessed duration of response (DOR).
+The major efficacy outcome measures for EMPOWER-CSCC-1 and the two cutaneous SCC expansion cohorts were confirmed objective response rate (ORR) as assessed by an independent central review (ICR) and ICR-assessed duration of response.

 For patients with metastatic cutaneous SCC without externally visible target lesions, ORR was determined by Response Evaluation Criteria in Solid Tumors (RECIST 1.1).
-For patients with externally visible target lesions (locally advanced and metastatic cutaneous SCC), ORR was determined by a composite endpoint that integrated ICR assessments of radiologic data (RECIST 1.1) and digital medical photography (WHO criteria).
+For patients with externally visible target lesions (locally advanced and metastatic cutaneous SCC), ORR was determined by a composite endpoint that integrated ICR assessments of radiological data (RECIST 1.1) and digital medical photography (World Health Organisation criteria).

-The efficacy analysis was conducted when all patients had the opportunity for at least six months of follow-up.
+The efficacy analysis was conducted when all patients had the opportunity for at least 6 months of follow-up.

 Patients received cemiplimab 3 mg/kg intravenously every 2 weeks for up to 48 weeks in Study 1423 or up to 96 weeks in Study 1540.
 Treatment continued until progression of the disease, unacceptable toxicity, or completion of planned treatment.
 Tumour response assessments were performed every 8 weeks.

-For the combined safety analysis (n = 163) of EMPOWER-CSCC-1 and the two advanced cutaneous SCC expansion cohorts, the most common adverse reactions reported were:
+For the combined safety analysis (n = 163) of EMPOWER-CSCC-1 and the two advanced cutaneous SCC expansion cohorts, the most common adverse events reported were:

-In 5% of patients cemiplimab was discontinued permanently due to the following adverse effects:
+In 5% of patients, cemiplimab was discontinued permanently due to the following adverse events:

-Adverse reactions in less than 10% of patients with advanced cutaneous SCC receiving cemiplimab in study 1423 and study 1540 include:
+Adverse reactions that occured in less than 10% of patients with advanced cutaneous SCC receiving cemiplimab in Study 1423 and Study 1540 include:

-The grade 3 and 4 laboratory abnormalities that worsened from baseline in fewer than 1% of patients with advanced cutaneous SCC receiving cemiplimab in study 1423 and study 1540 are listed here.
+The Grade 3 and 4 laboratory test abnormalities that worsened from baseline in fewer than 1% of patients with advanced cutaneous SCC who received cemiplimab in Study 1423 and Study 1540 are listed below.